 Beyond just reducing emissions, there are several small things we can do to make flying a bit more sustainable too.

 I have flown twice since going zero waste.
-Once for business and once to see family.
-I cringe when I think about the amount of trash used when flying.
-All of the little bottles, cans, and individual snack wrappers, etc.
+Once for business and once to see family, and WOW I cringe when I think about the amount of trash created on a plane… all of the little bottles, cans, and individual snack wrappers – it adds up!

-So, here are my top tips for avoiding waste for flying.
+So without further adieu here are my top tips for reducing your trash when flying.

 1. an empty water bottle

 Empty is the very key word here.
 DO NOT try and bring a full water bottle through security.
 Do not bring a full water bottle into the car with you thinking that you’re going to drink it all before you get to security.

 You’ll go through security.
 You’ll have forgotten about your full water bottle.
 You will get stopped in security.
 You will be unable to pour said water down a drain.
 You will have to choose between chugging it or throwing it in a trashcan.